Blokyk/starkid/docs/StarKid-overview.md

 <details>
 <summary>Reason</summary>
-The reason why everything has to be at least `internal` is because Recline generates code *outside* the command classes, and thus it has to be able to reference the fields, methods and classes that make up the different groups and commands.
+The reason why everything has to be at least `internal` is because StarKid generates code *outside* the command classes, and thus it has to be able to reference the fields, methods and classes that make up the different groups and commands.